corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 * Change `IOUState.value` from an integer to a proper amount of a given currency.
 * Add an API, to make it easier to interact with the CorDapp.

-But for now, the biggest priority is to add an `IOUContract` imposing constraints on the evolution of each `IOUState` over time - see [Applying contract constraints](tut-two-party-introduction.md).
+The biggest priority for your next step is to add an `IOUContract` imposing constraints on the evolution of each `IOUState` over time - see [Applying contract constraints](tut-two-party-introduction.md).